iManagement

 • calm and coherent behaviour,

-• no obvious signs of stress or abnormal mortality.
+• the absence of obvious signs of stress or abnormal bee mortality.

 Key points

-• Varroosis cannot be diagnosed with the naked eye
+• Varroosis cannot be diagnosed by the naked eye

 • Visual indicators alone are insufficient